Early childhood and early intervention services help children, from birth to five, who are experiencing developmental delays or disabilities.

 TimberNook is a nature-based program that offers unique play opportunities for children designed to foster creativity, imagination, and fun in the great outdoors.
 TimberNook encourages sensory experiences, independence, and problem-solving.

 Sound, Play, and Language Awareness Story Hour, designed by a licensed speech therapist, is open to children of all abilities.
 In these classes, you’ll learn fun and playful ways to encourage your child’s development and communication.

-If you have a question or would like more information, please contact Connie, Director of Early Childhood Services.
+If you have a question or would like more information, please contact Melissa, Director of Children’s Services.

 This year my son has some spontaneous speech and is in kindergarten!
 I got to hear him say “love you!”
 We wouldn’t be where we are now without the solid base we got from Excentia Human Services.
 We are forever grateful.